-Title Section Number and Chapter

-Write a five sentence scene summary

-white a net sentence seene summary

-Character Focus: Commentary on selected quote

-Quote from the chapter that you think best represents the Commentary on concerce quote

-character.
-(Include page number)

-D ( 1 ( 1')'

-Best and worst qualities

-Character's role in the novel

-Character's role in the novel

-For each entry choose one meaningful quote, and then Commentary (Why is this significant?
+Title Section Number and Chapter WI '.
+C' .
+Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
+(Include page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
 Plot?
 Character?
-Setting?

-describe its significance in the novel.
+Setting? describe its significance in the novel.
 (Include page number) Theme?)

-( Thene: )

-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern

-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the Archetype of archetypai pattern (include page number) archetype add meaning to the work as a whole?)

+Title Section Number and Chapter WI '.
+C' .
+Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
+(Include page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
+Plot?
+Character?
+Setting? describe its significance in the novel.
+(Include page number) Theme?)
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the Archetype of archetypai pattern (include page number) archetype add meaning to the work as a whole?)

 Title Section Number and Chapter

+W/ '.
+C''

 Write a five sentence scene summary

-white a new sentence seene summary
+Character Focus: Commentary on selected quote

-Character Focus: Quote from the chapter that you think best represents the Commentary on selected quote
+Quote from the chapter that you think best represents the character.

-character.
 (Include page number)

-character. (menude page number)
+character. (include page number)

 Best and worst qualities

-Dest and worst quanties

 Character's role in the novel

+Gildracter of role in the nover

 For each entry choose one meaningful quote, and then Commentary (Why is this significant?
 Plot?
 Character?
 Setting?

 describe its significance in the novel.
 (Include page number) Theme?)

-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern

-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the

-Title Section Number and Chapter Write a five sentence scene summary 1 Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
-(Include page number) enaracter. (menude page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
-Plot?
-Character?
-Setting? describe its significance in the novel.
-(Include page number) Theme?)
-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern Archetype of archetypai pattern (mende page number) Commentary on archetype, mour, or patern
+Thenetype of archetypar pattern (merade page number) archetype add meaning to the work as a whole?)

+areatetype and meaning to the work as a whole,)

+1

-Title Section Number and Chapter XX77 Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the , I character.
+Title Section Number and Chapter Write a five sentence scene summary write a tive sentence seeme summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
 (Include page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
 Plot?
 Character?
 Setting? describe its significance in the novel.
 (Include page number) Theme?)
-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the archetype add meaning to the work as a whole?)